 There are a couple of other problems with this approach.
-A monolith has to be scaled as a single application and is difficult to scale with conflicting resource requirements (e.g. one service requiring more CPU, while the other requires more memory).
+A monolith has to be scaled as a single application and is difficult to scale with conflicting resource requirements (e.g. when one service requires more CPU, while the other requires more memory).
 One unstable service can bring the whole application down, and in general, it’s hard to innovate and adopt new technologies and frameworks.

 The foundation of microservice architecture (MSA) is about developing a single application as a suite of small and independent services that are running in their own process, developed and deployed independently.

 This way, the online retail system scenario that we introduced above can be realized with an MSA as depicted in Figure 2.
 As you can see, based on the business requirements, there is an additional microservice created from the original set of services that were there in the monolith.
-It’s apparent, then, that this goes above merely splitting services and onto more complex ground.
+It’s apparent, then, that this goes above merely splitting services onto more complex ground.

 Figure 2: Microservice architecture

 So let's examine the key architectural principles of microservices and, more importantly, let's focus on how they can be used in practice.